 4.11.
-InjectionPoint ##
+The InjectionPoint object

-There are certain kinds of dependent objects (beans with scope @Dependent) that need to know something about the object or injection point into which they are injected in order to be able to do what they do.
+There are certain kinds of dependent objects (beans with scope@Dependent) that need to know something about the object or injection point into which they are injected in order to be able to do what they do.
 For example: